-I look back at pics of myself when our children were young and think, "geez Tammy, you could have put in a little bit more effort".
-There was a time that I was happy to just pull my hair back in a ponytail and go.
+I look back at pics of myself when our children were young and think...why did I let myself go like that?
+Well it’s probably because my priorities were taking care of toddlers all day long 😬 There was a time that I was happy to just pull my hair back in a ponytail and go.
 I'm not saying there's anything wrong with ponytails, but I also had 20 extra pounds I needed to lose and probably could of invested in a better wardrobe.😉

 Think about what you looked like when you started dating and what attracted you to each other.
 I don't think that looks should be a make it or break it in a marriage, but I think it's an important factor in not only how your spouse/significant other feels about you, but also how you feel about yourself.
 I think it can affect your sex life as well.
 If you feel good about yourself then you are more comfortable being intimate.

-Todd joined the gym years ago and works out daily.
+Todd joined the gym years ago and works out five days a week.
 He also is very conscientious of what he eats.
 I on the other hand, am less disciplined and work out only three times a week, sometimes less.

 Either way..
 Start doing 20 minutes of something at least 3 times a week.
 It doesn't have to be a crazy workout routine, you could even start walking or find workouts online to do at home.
 I prefer home workouts just because I'm more of an introvert and not really into working out at the gym.
 I also like to read and do that while I'm on the elliptical.
 I want you to know that I started out only being able to do 2-3 minutes on that machine !!
 Now I can do 45 minutes to an hour.
 I usually only do about 20 and then do a few cardio exercises for about 10-20 more minutes.
 I'm not as consistent as I should be, but I keep telling myself that it's more than I did yesterday and it's something.
 Whatever you do..
 DON'T set yourself up for failure by going to the extreme and burning out!